cryologger/glacier-velocity-tracker/Documentation/ASSEMBLY.md

-# Assembly
+# Cryologger GNSS - Assembly

 ## 1.0 Introduction
 This guide provides detailed instructions on the assembly of a Cryologger GNSS system.

 ## 2.0 Bill of Materials
 The components required to assemble a Cryologger GNSS system are split into two groups:
 1) Components required for the assembly of the Cryologger (e.g., PCB, GNSS receiver, microcontroller, etc.)
-2) Components required for the mounting, power and deployment of the complete Cryologger GNSS system (e.g., tripod, solar panel, battery, etc.).
+2) Components required for the mounting, power and deployment of the complete system (e.g., tripod, solar panel, battery, etc.).

-This guide will focuses exclusively on first group, the assembly of the Cryologger PCB.
+This guide will focuses exclusively on first group, the assembly of the Cryologger itself.

 **Table 1.** Required tools for asssembly of Cryologger GNSS v2.21 system.
 | Tool | Recommended Product |